-Based in the University of Glasgow – and working with the Glasgow Centre for Population Health – Children’s Neighbourhoods Scotland takes a place-based programme working to improve outcomes for all children and young people living in neighbourhoods with high levels of poverty.
+Based in the University of Glasgow – and in partnership with the Glasgow Centre for Population Health – CNS is a place-based programme working to improve outcomes for all children and young people living in neighbourhoods with high levels of poverty.